nikitavoloboev/data/productivity/flow/Rules.md

 ## GitHub
 - GitHub descriptions should be capitalised
 - add appropriate topics to each repo
+- add appropriate _quote_ to briefly describe the repo (often is the same as description but with links)
 - if the readme is long enough, add a table of contents
 - don't add anything that is not needed and focus on the content
 - add image or logo if possible to visually show the workfow/library in action